kiouku/interview-sheet/Algorithms.md

 * Because BFS uses queues to store information about the nodes and its children, it could use more memory than is available on your computer.
 (But you probably won&rsquo;t have to worry about this.)
 * If using a DFS on a tree that is very deep you might go unnecessarily deep in the search.
 See <a href="http://xkcd.com/761/">xkcd</a> for more information.
-* Breadth First Search tends to be a looping algorithm.
-* Depth First Search tends to be a recursive algorithm.

 ### 3. Dijkstra's algorithm.
 Computing the shortest path problem.